TBF Advisory Committee

 We seek your input:

-By forming an Advisory Committee, the Foundation Board hopes to benefit from diverse stakeholder knowledge of the Tomales Bay watershed, including specific issue areas or scientific expertise, as well as gaining a balanced perspective on “the big picture”.
+By forming an Advisory Committee (AC), the TBF Board hopes to benefit from diverse stakeholder knowledge of the Tomales Bay watershed, including specific issue areas or scientific expertise, as well as gaining a balanced perspective on “the big picture”.
 This will help us, and, we hope, you and your own organizations, to define common strategies for watershed protection, advance specific projects, create partnerships, and enhance ongoing network collaboration.
-We anticipate that the AC members will make recommendations to our board, and to each other, about priority issues and strategies.
-Ideally the Advisory Committee would guide our Board on projects and policy decisions, serve the Foundation informally as ambassadors to the larger community, and help sustain the Foundation with leadership, volunteer and financial support.
+The Advisory Committee members is anticipated to make recommendations to the TBF Board, and to each other, about priority issues and strategies.
+Ideally the Advisory Committee would guide the TBF Board on projects and policy decisions, serve the TBF informally as ambassadors to the larger community, and help sustain the TBF with leadership, volunteer and financial support.

 The TBF Advisory Committee meets twice a year, ideally in person.
 Our goal is to keep it simple.
-We will provide some basic administrative support on meeting logistics, facilitation, and communications, including drafting an agenda and providing meeting notes.
-We intend to keep AC meetings interesting and topical and suggest that agendas include presentations on important activities around the bay, including a short report at each meeting on an exciting project or current concern, such as a report from one of our research grant recipients, or an update from an AC member on key issues.
+The TBF Board will provide some basic administrative support on meeting logistics, facilitation, and communications, including drafting an agenda and providing meeting notes.
+The TBF Board intends to keep AC meetings interesting and topical.
+A agendas should include presentations on important activities around the bay, including a short report at each meeting on an exciting project or current concern, such as a report from one of our research grant recipients, or an update from an AC member on key issues.
 In addition, we believe that at least an hour should be available for facilitated discussion and input from AC members.
-Refreshments and a social time will be provided before or after each meeting.
+Refreshments and a social time are provided before or after each meeting.

 If you are interested in joining the TBF Advisory Committee, please let us know.
-Again, thank you for considering to joinI
+Thank you for considering to join!

 Sincerely, the Tomales Bay Foundation Board